TharinduDG/weightedroundrobin/README.md

-# weightedroundrobin
+# Weighted Round Robin
-Simple weighted round robin implementation
+Simple weighted round robin implementation using cats `State` monad.

+Please check `SimpleRoundRobin` in examples on How to use this.

+Pull Requests are welcome.